facussc24/Proyecto-bitcoin/README.md

 # Bitcoin Dashboard

-This project contains a small dashboard (`index.html`) that displays Bitcoin price data, the Fear & Greed index, an ETH/BTC chart, RAY indicators and a news feed.
+This project contains a small dashboard (`index.html`) that displays Bitcoin price data, the Fear & Greed index, an ETH/BTC chart, RAY indicators and a link to our Telegram group.
 The page uses **Bootswatch** for styling and **Chart.js** for the BTC chart.
 JavaScript code lives in `src/dashboard.js`.
 The RAY section now compares its trading volume against PancakeSwap (CAKE) and Cetus.

 The layout now includes a responsive navbar, a hero banner and a footer.
 Custom styles and images live under the `assets/` folder.